shadow/tgen/README.md

 TGen can generate complex traffic patterns.
 Users write relatively simple python scripts to generate `graphml` files that are then used as TGen configuration files that instruct TGen how to generate traffic.
+TGen also supports the use of Markov models in order to generate TCP flows and packet streams according to common probability distributions.

-TGen is used to simulate traffic flows in [Shadow](https://github.com/shadow/shadow), and to monitor Tor performance in [OnionPerf](https://gitweb.torproject.org/onionperf.git)
+TGen is used to simulate traffic flows in [Shadow](https://github.com/shadow/shadow), and to monitor Tor performance in [OnionPerf](https://gitweb.torproject.org/onionperf.git).

 ## Setup